Lazare Meerson

-Lazare Meerson (1900–1938) was a Russian-born cinema art director.
-After emigrating to France in the early 1920s, he worked on French films of the late silent cinema and the early 1930s, particularly those directed by René Clair and Jacques Feyder.
+Lazare Meerson (1900–1938) was a French cinema art director.
+After emigrating from Soviet Russia in the early 1920s, he worked on French films of the late silent cinema and the early 1930s, particularly those directed by René Clair and Jacques Feyder.
 He worked in England during the last two years of his life.
 He had great influence on film set design in France in the years before World War II.

 Career

 Early life

 Lazare Meerson was born in Warsaw, which in 1900 was part of the Russian Empire.
 He may have begun studying painting and architecture in Russia, but after the revolution of 1917 he moved to Germany and by 1919 he had registered as an art student in Berlin.
 While in Berlin, he gained some experience of designing for the theatre, before leaving for Paris in 1923 or 1924.